Inexpensive, homemade whole grain bread that doesn’t crumble when you make sandwiches and is more friendly for gluten-sensitive stomachs.

-Our time is precious.
+This is because our time is precious.

-I either try to find a quality sprouted or organic bread for around $3-4/loaf, or we get Kroger markdowns – because if I am going to buy bread that is bad for us, I am certainly not going to pay full price.
+I either try to find a quality sprouted or organic bread for around $3-4/loaf, or we get Kroger markdowns – because if I am going to buy bread that is bad for us, I am certainly not going to pay full price!

 The overnight soak makes the whole grain texture of this bread far less crumbly than many other homemade whole wheat bread recipes.
 This is my favorite whole grain sandwich bread.
 It’s no Wonder Bread, but white bread from the store isn’t our goal anyway.